arcaniussainey/LessonAttempts/Introductory/GameDesignStuff/GameDesign.md

+# A note

+Please notify me of any errors, difficult to read or understand, or unclear segments of this writing at waltba04@pfw.edu.
+Written with love, and an abundance of newness, is my take at an introduction

+- B. W

 ## What is Game Design?
 Described in a way I feel both simple and somewhat poetic, game design (or game development) is the interdisciplinary art of bringing artificial worlds to life.
 Much like a Game Manager for board games and TTRPGs, Game Designers seek to immerse their players in a world, and provide an experience for their players to enjoy.